maelruiz/IB--/README.md

 # IB++ Programming Language

-A simple interpreted programming language inspired by BASIC, implemented in Python.
+A simple interpreted programming language inspired by IB JETS, implemented in Python.

 ---